The Importance of Hydrochloric Acid

 Palpitations of the heart

-Overall, you can see the cascade of effects that occur from not having your stomach acids right, and if you have an acid-reflux condition or GERD and you’re trying to right your stomach with anti-acids, you’re basing your therapy on the wrong solution, and you’ll end up going to go from bad to worse.
+Overall, you can see the cascade of effects that occur from not having your stomach acids right, and if you have an acid-reflux condition or GERD and you’re trying to fix your stomach with antacids, you’re basing your therapy on the wrong solution, and you’ll end up going to go from bad to worse.

-If individuals would only fix the stomach, so many things will improve, just by fixing those different PHs in the body.
+If individuals would only fix the stomach, so many things will improve, just by fixing those different pH levels in the body.

 . . .
 But there’s one more issue I want to talk about before I get to the solution.